 MY BIO

-Jeffrey served in a number of roles in North Texas K-12 public school systems, including teacher, facilitator, administrator, Executive Director of Curriculum and Instruction, and Executive Director of College Readiness.
-As Executive Director of College Readiness, he provided leadership, vision, and coordination for a comprehensive District-wide college preparation program that included dual credit, Advanced Placement, PSAT, SAT, TSI Assessment, AVID, college access, college advising, and college partnerships.
-Jeffrey also served as Chair and Council Member of the Southwest Regional Council and as Member of the Springboard National Council; currently, he serves on the Executive Committee of the North Texas Regional P-16 Council.
+In his college readiness work, Jeffrey provided leadership, vision, and coordination for a comprehensive District-wide college preparation program that included dual credit, Advanced Placement, PSAT, SAT, TSI Assessment, AVID, college access, college advising, and college partnerships.
+He also has served on the Executive Committee of the North Texas Regional P-16 Council.

-Jeffrey is a native of Dallas, Texas and a proud graduate of Texas A&M University, where he earned his Bachelor of Science degree in Physics and his doctoral degree in Curriculum and Instruction.
+Jeffrey is a native of Dallas, Texas, and a proud graduate of Texas A&M University, where he earned a Bachelor of Science in Physics and a Doctor of Education in Curriculum and Instruction.
+He also earned a Master of Arts in Teaching in Science Education from the University of Texas at Dallas.

 MY EDUCATIONAL-LEADERSHIP PHILOSOPHY